textileio/github-action-buckets/README.md

 # github-action-buckets

-Use buckets to create, udpate or remove a directory on a remote IPFS node of the Textile Hub.
+Use buckets to create, update or remove a directory on a remote IPFS node of the [Textile Hub](https://docs.textile.io/).

 ## Usage